natebass/fe-openfresno.org-doc/README.md

 ### Storybook

-The public Storybook is deployed to GitHub Pages at https://openfresno.github.io/fe-openfresno.org-doc/.
+The Storybook website serves as the public documentation, and is deployed to GitHub Pages at https://openfresno.github.io/fe-openfresno.org-doc/.
 It is intented to provide general documentation, preview the components, and run tests.

 ### Playwright